Site and Build Faster, Smarter and More Resilient Data Centers and Large Load

 What Is a Data Center?

-AI and data centers often go hand in hand, but a data center is much more than what we usually think.
 A data center is a dedicated facility used to house computer systems, servers, networking hardware and storage infrastructure for processing, storing and distributing large volumes of data.
-As businesses and technologies like AI, cloud computing and streaming services expand, the need for reliable, scalable data centers has never been greater.
+As businesses and technologies like artificial intelligence, cloud computing and streaming services expand, the need for reliable, scalable data centers has never been greater.

 Data centers vary widely in scale and purpose.
 Knowing the distinctions helps developers, utilities and grid planners design smarter siting strategies and infrastructure plans.